 - 1. Position the truck/camper combination on firm, level, ground.
 If needed use 12" square 3⁄4" plywood support pads under each jack to prevent sinking if the ground is soft. - 2.
-Disconnect the following items: - a.
-Front and rear tie-downs - b.
-7-way connector plug - 3.
-Using your remote control, operate all jacks together and raise the camper until it clears the truck bed by three inches. - 4.
+Disconnect and remove the following items: - a.
+Front and rear turnbuckles/tiedowns - b.
+7-way camper power cord - 3.
+Using your remote control, operate all jacks together until the camper clears the truck bed by four inches. - 4.
 If necessary, operate the jacks individually starting with the front jacks.
 Extend the jacks no more than 4" at a time.
 Keep the camper as level as possible.
-Repeat the process until the camper has cleared the truck bed by approximately three inches. - 5.
+Repeat the process until the camper has cleared the truck bed by approximately 4". - 5.
 Slowly drive the truck from under the camper until it clears the camper and the front overhang. - 6.
-Lower the camper all the way down to the ground, keeping the rear of the camper lower than the front.
+Lower the camper with the rear jacks first, then lower the front jacks no more than four inches at a time.